Namoshek/docker-php-mssql/README.md

 For the moment, the primary goal of this repository is to support the following configurations:

+- PHP 8.4 (based on Alpine Linux) + Microsoft ODBC Driver 18 + sqlsrv + pdo_sqlsrv (FPM and CLI)

+  - With nano, nodejs, npm, yarn and composer added to the CLI version
+  - With bcmath, ds, exif, gd, intl, opcache, pcntl, redis, and zip as additional PHP extensions
+  - With pcov as additional PHP extension on the CLI image
+  - Tags: `namoshek/php-mssql:8.4-cli-alpine`, `namoshek/php-mssql:8.4-fpm-alpine`
+  - Tags: `namoshek/php-mssql:8.4-cli-alpine-swoole`, `namoshek/php-mssql:8.4-fpm-alpine-swoole` (with Swoole PHP extension)

+- PHP 8.4 (based on Debian Bookworm) + Microsoft ODBC Driver 18 + sqlsrv + pdo_sqlsrv (FPM and CLI)

+  - With nano, nodejs, npm, yarn and composer added to the CLI version
+  - With bcmath, ds, exif, gd, intl, opcache, pcntl, redis, and zip as additional PHP extensions
+  - With pcov as additional PHP extension on the CLI image
+  - Tags: `namoshek/php-mssql:8.4-cli`, `namoshek/php-mssql:8.4-fpm`

 - PHP 8.3 (based on Alpine Linux) + Microsoft ODBC Driver 18 + sqlsrv + pdo_sqlsrv (FPM and CLI)

   - With nano, nodejs, npm, yarn and composer added to the CLI version